slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Define class labels

-Since this is a binary classification task, we will label the dataset for patients that had COVID-19 as '1' and those that did not as '0'.
+Since this is a binary classification task, we will label the dataset as:
+- patients that had COVID-19 = '1'
+- patients without COVID-19 = '0'

 We set up our python code as follows:

 ```python
 labels = []